Skip to main content

 In August 2020, a derecho tore across the Midwest with wind gusts exceeding 80 miles per hour.
 At its peak, more than 800,000 ComEd customers lost power.
 The storm damaged substations and transmission towers in addition to the typical overhead line and pole failures.
 ComEd described portions of the restoration as a grid rebuild rather than a simple repair job, and full restoration took six days.
 The south suburbs of Chicago were hit hardest, with communities like Harvey seeing more than 90 percent of customers without service for days.

 For backup sizing, the derecho pattern matters because it combines the destructive force of a hurricane with the footprint of a regional thunderstorm.
 Damage spreads across a wide corridor, stretching mutual aid resources thin and extending restoration timelines beyond what a typical summer storm would require.
+Despite that scale, the August 2020 derecho does not appear in the federal declaration count shown above, which is exactly the point: some of Illinois's most consequential outages never cross the federal declaration threshold.

 Notable Recent Events